codeigniter4/CodeIgniter4/user_guide_src/source/database/forge.rst

 		:rtype:	\CodeIgniter\Database\Forge

 		Adds a key to the set that will be used to create a table.
 Usage:  See `Adding Keys`_.

+	.. php:method:: addPrimaryKey($key)

+		:param	mixed	$key: Name of a key field or an array of fields
+		:returns:	\CodeIgniter\Database\Forge instance (method chaining)
+		:rtype:	\CodeIgniter\Database\Forge

+		Adds a primary key to the set that will be used to create a table.
+Usage:  See `Adding Keys`_.

+	.. php:method:: addUniqueKey($key)

+		:param	mixed	$key: Name of a key field or an array of fields
+		:returns:	\CodeIgniter\Database\Forge instance (method chaining)
+		:rtype:	\CodeIgniter\Database\Forge

+		Adds an unique key to the set that will be used to create a table.
+Usage:  See `Adding Keys`_.

 	.. php:method:: createDatabase($db_name)